josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 - similarity appears exaggerated
 - proximity is misread as significance

 The system does not “notice” the sparsity.
 It only sees geometry.

 ---

-## Why embedding inertia feels personal
+## 🧠 Why Embedding Inertia Feels Personal

 From a human perspective, embedding inertia can feel like: